-- 1,090 accidents (which included both casualties and incidents) involving UK vessels that occured in UK waters were reported to the MAIB in 2019.
+- 1,090 accidents (which included both casualties and incidents) involving UK vessels that occurred in UK waters were reported to the MAIB in 2019.

-- The most common cause of accident resulting in casualties in fishing vessels was the loss of control, with 102 vessels being involved in such accidents in 2019.
+- The most common cause of boat accidents resulting in casualties in fishing vessels was the loss of control, with 102 vessels being involved in such accidents in 2019.

 - From 2012-2019, 472 passengers were injured on UK vessels (excluding injuries not connected with the operation of a ship)